Tire Size Calculator interactive tool

 What Is Tire Size?

 A tire size calculator helps automotive enthusiasts, mechanics, and everyday drivers decode complex metric tire designations.
-It is primarily used when someone wants to change the size of their wheels or tires without negatively impacting their vehicle's performance or safety.
+This wheel size calculator is primarily used when someone wants to change the size of their wheels or tires without negatively impacting their vehicle's performance or safety.

 How to Read a Metric Tire Size